GStreamer/gstreamer/markdown/design/segments.md

 When it reaches timestamp 5, it does not decode and push frames anymore.

 The video sink receives a frame of timestamp 1.
-It takes the start value of the previous segment and aplies the following (simplified) formula:
+It takes the start value of the previous segment and applies the following (simplified) formula:

 ```
 render_time = BUFFER_TIMESTAMP - segment_start + element->base_time
 ```

 It then syncs against the clock with this `render_time`.
 Note that `BUFFER_TIMESTAMP` is always >= `segment_start` or else it would fall outside of the configure segment.

 Videosink reports its current position as (simplified):